eeberhard/aica-api/docs/docs/concepts/05-building-blocks/02-events.md

 - Load or unload a component, controller or hardware interface
 - Trigger a lifecycle transition (for example, configure, activate or deactivate) on a lifecycle component
-- Start or stop a controller
+- Activate or deactivate a controller
 - Set the value of a parameter on a loaded component or controller
-- Call a service on a component
+- Call a service on a loaded component or controller

 ## Triggering events